charizardcharz/regalo/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)  -->

+⚠️ WARNING -- This application is in development and not production ready.
+Things may break.
+Expect data loss between versions due to database schema changes.

 Regalo is a basic wishlisting app built using Java Spring Boot with simplicity in mind.
 Wishlists are stored in plaintext in a sqlite database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>